 What Else Should Teachers Know About Vocabulary?

-When it come to vocabulary instruction, there are three tiers.
-These tiers help guide instruction so that teachers many spend their precious instructional time on the most important words for a student to know.
+When it comes to vocabulary instruction, there are three tiers.
+These tiers help guide instruction so that teachers may spend their precious instructional time on the most important words for a student to know.